calaldees/teachingWorkshops/teacherTraining/_interviews.md

 3. What are some of the current educational issues?
 4. How would you help all pupils achieve their potential?
 5. How would you contribute to making a school a safe environment for the children?
 Can you give some examples of this from your experience?

+---

+### Child Centred Approach/Safeguarding

+7. Give an e.g. of where you had to deal with bullying behaviour between pupils.
+What did you do?
+What made it successful/ What could you have done better?
+8. Young people develop crushes / like physical contact how would/do you deal with this?
+9. What would you do if you were concerned about a colleague’s behaviour towards children?
+10. Give an example of how you have managed poor pupil behaviour?
+11. Give an example of when you have had to respond to challenging pupil behaviour?
+How did it affect you?
+How did you cope with the aftermath?
+12. When do you think it is appropriate to physically intervene in a situation involving young people?
+14. What policies are important to support a safe school environment?
+15. What are staff’s responsibilities in protecting children?
+16. How do you define an appropriate teacher/school secretary/site agent or caretaker/learning support assistant/parent helper/lunchtime supervisor?
+17. Give an example of what you would consider to be appropriate/inappropriate behaviour?

+### Sense of Purpose/Resilience and Dedication

+* What makes a school “safe and caring”?
+* What motivates you to work with young people?
+* Tell us about your interests outside work?
+* What do you think are the professional challenges facing teachers today?
+* How do you deal with setbacks?
+* How do you cope with pressure?
+* What has been your biggest failure to date and how did you deal with it?
+* Tell me about a time when you had to deal with a major crisis.
+* Describe a time when something didn’t work out as well as you’d hoped.
+What did you do and what did you learn from it?
+* Tell me about a time when you worked with someone you didn’t agree with.
+* How would you respond if you received negative feedback from someone in a leadership position?

+### Conflict Resolution
+* Tell me about a time when you disagreed with an idea a friend, colleague or family member wanted to pursue.
+How did you approach the disagreement?
+* Think about a situation in which you disagreed with the direction or idea that your boss suggested.
+What did you do to professionally disagree?
+If not, what were your thoughts about the situation?
+* When you work with a team or a group, disagreements can be common.
+Tell us about a time when you handled a disagreement.
+How did you approach the situation and what was the resolution?
+* When you think about your experience with disagreement and conflict resolution, how would you rate your skills in handling differences of opinion?
+Please give an example that illustrates that skill.
+* How comfortable are you, in general, with dealing with differences of opinion and disagreement?
+Can you provide a work-related example that illustrates your comfort level?